arborworkflows/arborworkflows.github.com/styleGuide/functions.md

 # Structure of an Arbor documentation page

 These pages should have the following sections.
-See also the Arbor style guide for more detail.

 ## yaml header

 The beginning of the markdown text file is the yaml header.
-For documentation files, the layout should be "documentation."
-Under "arborcollection" you can specify the collection where your function or workflow should appear. "arbortype" can be function, workflow, or dataset.
+For all documentation files, the layout should be "documentation."
+Under "arborcollection" you can specify the collection where your function or workflow should appear. "arbortype" should be "function".
 If you include an image then a matching file must also be in the "images" folder in the archive - and then that image will be displayed at the top of the page.

 ````
 ---